Amritkj001/caregiver-chatbot/README.md

 In building the chatbot, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and OpenAI models are used to provide accurate and contextually relevant responses to users, especially caregivers seeking support.

-**Large Language Models (LLMs)** such as OpenAI's GPT-4, are powerful tools capable of understanding and generating human-like text.
+**Large Language Models (LLMs)** such as OpenAI, are powerful tools capable of understanding and generating human-like text.
 The key advantage of LLMs is their ability to:

 - Understand complex queries and respond with natural language output.
 - Process vast amounts of pre-existing knowledge, which is crucial for generating insightful and relevant responses in various caregiving scenarios.